Kozani: Festivals and events

 During the Kozani carnival, great bonfires are lit in different parts of the city; every night, another district lights its fire and people dance around it; on the last night of the carnival, all fires are lit.
 These festive fires, as well as the cultural associations that organize the festivities in each district, are called Fanoi (fires).
 Each fanos welcomes visitors and locals to their district with songs and dances, and treats them to local delicacies, namely kichia (feta cheese wrapped around a snail-shaped phyllo) and meatballs, as well as wine.
 Popular songs are sung around the fire, with the singers and crowd dancing in a primitive way that sees repeating the same steps and gestures; at midnight, scatological and explicit songs are sung.
 In between songs, bands play instrumental songs, such as the Enteka, often called Kozani's "national anthem".
 It is worth nothing that all of these festivities are executed in the city's dialect, Kozani Greek.

 In 2010, Theodoros Lakkas, one of the most prominent figures of the fanoi, lead singer of the fanos Lakkos t' maggan and writer of funny short stories, published the first anthology of Kozani's carnival songs, entitled Ivgati Agoria m stou chouro [Go dance, my boys].
 This has been the first attempt so far to collect all the songs in one volume.

-At the end of summer Lassaneia Events are organised.
+At the end of summer the Lassaneia Events are organised.
 They consist of theatrical representations, concerts, athletic events etc. The name "Lassaneia" comes from Georgios Lassanis, who was from Kozani and participated in the Greek War of Independence.
-A part of those events is also the new authors song festival "Nikolas Asimos".
+A part of those events is also the new authors' song festival "Nikolas Asimos".